polca/premise/docs/faq.rst

 _________________________________________________________________________________

-Yes. ``premise`` generates regionalized datasets for all regions in the IAM model, for each technology for which a IAM-``premise`` correspondence is provided, if not already existing in the Ecoinvent database.
+Yes. ``premise`` generates regionalized datasets for all regions in the IAM model, for each technology for which a IAM-to-``premise`` correspondence is provided, if not already existing in the Ecoinvent database.
 For example, if the IAM model
 considers technology A over 10 regions, ``premise`` collects datasets in the ecoinvent database (or imported inventories) that represent technology A and duplicates it for each region.
 Sometimes,